-VCT Tax Reliefs Summary VCT TAX RELIEFS INCOME TAX RELIEF TAX-FREE GROWTH (DISPOSAL RELIEF) TAX-FREE DIVIDENDS RATE OF RELIEF Up to 30% of the value of VCT 100% CGT exists 100% constant 100% constan Dividends are not subject to income tax subject to permitted maximum MINIMUM HOLDING PERIOD 5 years from the acquisition date of the shares in the VCT None None WINDOW OF OPPORTUNITY are issued (unlike FIS, there Subject to the VCT maintaining its qualifying status, no income tax to pay on dividends paid from VCTs at any time RELIEF ON SECONDARY MARKET PURCHASES No Yes Yes MAXIMUM LIMIT £60,000 based on the annual permitted maximum of £200,000 worth of VCT share purchases in any tax year Gains on the disposal of ordinary shares in a VCT are not chargeable to CGT providing individuals aged 18 or over acquire ordinary VCT shares (whether by subscription for new shares or otherwise) within the annual permitted maximum Individuals aged 18 or over who acquire ordinary VCT shares (whether by subscription for new shares or otherwise) are exempt from income tax on dividends in respect of shares acquired within the permitted maximum FURTHER CONSIDERATIONS Maximum limit includes purchases of newly-issued shares and purchases in the secondary market Losses made on disposals of shares in VCTs cannot be used to offset gains made elsewhere when calculating an investor's CGT liability Investors who receive exempt dividends do not have to show them on their tax returns Income tax relief VCT investors are potentially able to claim a reduction in their income tax bill of 30% of the cost of the VCT shares they have purchased, up to the permitted maximum of £200,000 worth of shares in any tax year.
+VCT Tax Reliefs Summary

+VCT TAX RELIEFS INCOME TAX RELIEF NCOME TAX RELIEF TAX-FREE GROWTH (DISPOSAL RELIEF) RATE OF RELIEF Up to 30% of the value of VCT shares subscribed for subject to permitted maximum 100% CGT exemption on disposals of VCT shares subject to permitted maximum Dividends are not subject to income tax subject to permitted maximum MINIMUM HOLDING PERIOD 5 years from the acquisition date of the shares in the VCT None None WINDOW OF OPPORTUNITY Relief can be claimed in the same year as the VCT shares are issued (unlike EIS, there is no carryback of a VCT subscription to a previous year) Subject to the VCT maintaining its qualifying status, no CGT to pay upon disposal if VCT shares are sold at a gain at any time Subject to the VCT maintaining its qualifying status, no income tax to pay on dividends paid from VCTs at any time RELIEF ON SECONDARY MARKET PURCHASES No Yes Yes MAXIMUM LIMIT £60,000 based on the annual permitted maximum of £200,000 worth of VCT share purchases in any tax year Gains on the disposal of ordinary shares in a VCT are not chargeable to CGT providing individuals aged 18 or over acquire ordinary VCT shares (whether by subscription for new shares or otherwise) within the annual permitted maximum Individuals aged 18 or over who acquire ordinary VCT shares (whether by subscription for new shares or otherwise) are exempt from income tax on dividends in respect of shares acquired within the permitted maximum FURTHER CONSIDERATIONS Maximum limit includes purchases of newly-issued shares and purchases in the secondary market Losses made on disposals of shares in VCTs cannot be used to offset gains made elsewhere when calculating an investor's CGT liability Investors who receive exempt dividends do not have to show them on their tax returns

+Income tax relief

+VCT investors are potentially able to claim a reduction in their income tax bill of 30% of the cost of the VCT shares they have purchased, up to the permitted maximum of £200,000 worth of shares in any tax year.
 The reduction is applied to the investor's income tax bill in the same tax year as the shares are issued.
 However, unlike EIS, there is no carry back of a VCT subscription to a previous year.

 POINTS TO NOTE: